nikramakrishnan/freetype-site/docs/ft2-truetype_tables.md

 <h4>note</h4>

-If you need to determine the table's length you should first call this function with &lsquo;*length&rsquo; set to&nbsp;0, as in the following example:
+If you need to determine the table's length you should first call this function with &lsquo;&#42;length&rsquo; set to&nbsp;0, as in the following example:
 ```
   FT_ULong  length = 0;